 - Thru-the-lens or stand mounted prompter with beamsplitter for placement in front of interviewer.

-- Qualified operator for delivery, setup, and adjust.
+- Qualified prompter operator (deliver, setup, and operate)

 - You'll need to provide an EXTRA camera for placement on the prompter in front of the interviewer.

-- BOTH cameras must output an NTSC/Composite signal for feeding the other prompter screen.
+- BOTH cameras must output an SDI or HDMI signal for feeding the other prompter screen.

 - We highly recommend your sound department come prepared to mic the interviewer and feed a small anchor/speaker placed near the prompter in front of the subject.
 This makes it more natural for the person being interviewed, as he/she will hear the voice coming from the prompter screen rather than have to look at the interviewer's face in the screen, while hearing their voice come from somewhere off camera.